Element Types

 Throughout the control panel, you’ll encounter references to elements in a number of different contexts, like element indexes, Matrix fields, and other relational fields.
 Element cards are a new way to display nested or related elements.
 They share the core features of element chips (like quick-actions and ordering controls), but provide an additional layer of customization via the element’s field layout.

 Both chips and cards support thumbnails, but only cards allow additional custom field values to be bubbled up.
-The presence and order of those fields is dictated by the field layout; additional features like colorization and icons are supported by entries.
+The presence and order of those fields is dictated by a combination of the field layout and customizable card attributes 5.5.0+; additional features like colorization and icons are supported by entries.

 Two element “cards” in the Craft control panel, show thumbnails, titles, and statuses.